SharveshSubhash/Semantic_Cuda_optimized_Visual_Slam/README.md

 1. `transformers` downloads `google/owlvit-base-patch32` weights from
    HuggingFace into `~/.cache/huggingface/` (~600 MB).
-You can pre-seed this by `huggingface-cli download google/owlvit-base-patch32` if your Jetson is behind a firewall.
+You can pre-seed this by `huggingface-cli download google/owlvit-base-patch32` if the Jetson is behind a firewall.
 2. The PyTorch model is traced to ONNX.
 3. TensorRT (via `trtexec` or the Python API) builds the engine in FP16.
 This